 Expats in Shanghai: A Guide to Living in Shanghai

 Foreigners will find endless opportunities in Shanghai's thriving international community to enjoy top-notch healthcare, education, and transportation facilities.
-The modernization level of this city is comparable to that of New York and London, and it has a cultural and historical heritage of both Chinese and Western cultures.
+The modernization level of this city is comparable to that of New York and London, and it has a cultural and historical heritage of both Shanghai and Western cultures.

-1.Shanghai China - Fun facts, History and Information
+1.Shanghai - Fun facts, History and Information

 Population: 24-27 million

-Language: Mandarin Chinese and Wu dialect
+Language: Mandarin and Wu dialect

 Time Zone: UTC/GMT + 8 hours